Get 10% OFF all Installations in our Spring Promo! Use Promo Code SPRING10. Get a Quote.

 Couldn’t find the answers you were looking for?

-We’ve written a cracking set of loft guides that contain absolutely tons of loft-related info and help.
-Plus our blog posts contain even further information on a range of topics.
+We’ve written a set of loft guides with tons of loft-related info and help.
+Plus, our blog posts contain even further information on a range of topics.

-Alternatively, our customer services team will be more than happy to answer any questions you still have.
-You can email us at lofts@theloftboys.co.uk or fill in your details and we’ll call you back ASAP.
+Alternatively, our customer service team will be more than happy to answer any questions you have.
+You can email us at hi@theloftboys.co.uk or ask a question and we’ll get back to you ASAP.